An archetale in the Assembling Terrania Cycle

 “Very few compared to the total number of coagulants.
 But their voices matter, and they persist.

 “Some of their herbalists and medicine people have said, for example, that what humans imagine bridges worlds.
 A sect known as the Sufi called our realm Alam Al-Mithal.
-Spiritual seekers referred to as Gnostics described the Coaguum-transcending power of images.
+Spiritual seekers referred to as Gnostics and Hermeticists described the Coaguum-transcending power of images.
 Scientist-philosophers called alchemists experimented with vera imaginatio: True Imagination.

 “The Red Book in your care parallels another Red Book to be crafted one day as a visionary document by a healer of minds who will be dismissed as a madman.
 He will know about us.
 The poets, the dreamers, the dramatists, the novelists (bards who write stories) and other kinds of artists all know of us implicitly.”